 Learn which factors have the largest impact on life insurance premiums, along with ways to potentially lower your life insurance costs.

 Life insurance premium costs can vary wildly when looking at the total amount paid over a person’s lifetime.
-While life insurance policies can be an excellent way to prepare for one of the most financially-devastating situations possible, knowing the factors that can influence your premium rates will potentially help you avoid heavy expenses.
+Life insurance policies can be an excellent way to prepare for one of the most financially-devastating situations possible.
+Knowing the factors that can influence your premium rates will potentially help you avoid heavy expenses.

-Running an insurance company is not too different from bookmakers who make a living by taking bets on sporting events like horse racing and boxing.
-Just like a “bookie,” an insurer will try to offset the risk of paying out on their policy by charging more for a policy that is more likely to pay out, similar to an odds or points spread on a sports bet.
+Running an insurance company is not too different from bookmakers.
+They make a living by taking bets on sporting events like horse racing and boxing.
+Just like a “bookie,” insurers try to offset the risk of paying out on their policy.
+They do this by charging more for policies more likely to pay out.
+This is very similar to an odds or points spread on a sports bet.

-Policyholders who have a higher chance of receiving a claim payout will be charged more in an attempt to balance the insurance underwriter’s risk.
-Policyholders with a low chance of ever filing a claim will receive lower premiums in an attempt to encourage them to purchase a policy even if they may never need it.
-By charging more for high-risk clients and less for low-risk clients, insurance carriers and the underwriters that back their policies are able to sustain income even if high-value policies are paying out regularly.
+Policyholders with a higher chance of receiving a claim payout will be charged more in an attempt to balance the insurance underwriter’s risk.
+Policyholders with a low chance of ever filing a claim will receive lower premiums.
+This is to encourage them to purchase a policy even if they may never need it.
+By charging more for high-risk clients and less for low-risk clients, insurance carriers can sustain income even if high-value policies are paying out regularly.

-For life insurance carriers, age will be the single-biggest determining factor for the client’s risk of receiving a payout, which in this case means dying.
+For life insurance carriers, age will be the single-biggest determining factor for the client’s risk of receiving a payout.
 Younger clients are less likely to die across the board, even if they happen to have a severe health condition or a risky lifestyle.

 Because of this correlation, your age will be the biggest factor in calculating your insurance premiums.
 CNN Money estimates that a 35-year-old will pay around 27 percent higher premiums than a 25-year-old.

 Males have a slightly shorter life expectancy than females — about five years less.
 A male policyholder is also more likely to encounter major health problems like heart disease, hypertension and malignant cancers.
-On top of that, males are statistically more likely to engage in risky behavior than women, although this particular element decreases as they age.
+On top of that, males are statistically more likely to engage in risky behavior than women.
+But this particular element decreases as they age.

 Bottom line: men pay around 38 percent more than women on average for life insurance policies.